robbert-harms/MDT/docs/_getting_started/model_building.rst

 Here, we inherit from the existing template and overwrite the likelihood function with Rician.
 All other definitions will be taken from the previous template.

 See the section :ref:`adding_models` for all details on adding models.

+If you have added an interesting model to MDT which you wish to share, please do not hesitate to contact the developers to have it added to MDT.